$\hbar$-Vertex algebras and chiralization of star products: h -Vertex algebras

-Clearly, the right-hand side satisfies the same differential equation.
+Clearly, the right-hand side of (i) satisfies the same differential equation.
 Setting $z=0$ and using the vacuum axioms, we immediately get that both sides of $(i)$ satisfy the same initial condition too, hence they are equal.